Winemakers in the Verde Valley pour their passion into their work.

 But a big threat is birds that descend on the fields.
 So Alcantara staff wrap the vines in netting before the grapes start to turn color, and the acid starts to drop.

 “They’ll strip a vineyard.
-Raccoon, deer, elk, javelina—it’s like the Mutual of Omaha.
-Starlings are the worst," Boyd says.
+Raccoon, deer, elk, javelina," Boyd says.
+Starlings are the worst,"

 But as the two men leave Alcantara’s barrel room to the shocking sunlight of a summer day, life seems pretty peaceful.
 Several hundred yards away, excited kayakers have docked their boats and are walking toward the Alcantara tasting room.